Mitigating errors by quantum verification and post-selection: Introduction

-In this work, we will use the accreditation protocol as a technique for \emph{error detection}.
-A figure of merit outputted by the accreditation protocol is an upper bound on the total variational distance ($TVD$) between the output of the target computation, and an ideal (noiseless) version of this output \cite{ferracin2019accrediting, ferracin2021experimentally}.
-Our idea is to set a threshold, $\varepsilon$, named \emph{quality factor}, for the $TVD$, run the accreditation protocol multiple times each time constructing the same target circuit, and post-select on those runs where $TVD \leq \varepsilon$; that is, the runs where the figure of merit outputted by the accreditation protocol is at most $\varepsilon$.
+In this work, we will use the Accreditation protocol as a technique for \emph{error detection}.
+A figure of merit outputted by the Accreditation protocol is an upper bound on the total variational distance ($TVD$) between the output of the target computation, and an ideal (noiseless) version of this output \cite{ferracin2019accrediting, ferracin2021experimentally}.
+Our idea is to set a threshold, $\varepsilon$, named \emph{quality factor}, for the $TVD$, run the Accreditation protocol multiple times each time constructing the same target circuit, and post-select on those runs where $TVD \leq \varepsilon$; that is, the runs where the figure of merit outputted by the Accreditation protocol is at most $\varepsilon$.
 Then, we use only these runs (i.e the outputs of the target circuits of these runs) in computing the desired expectation values.
-When the noise is time dependent, what our technique allows to do is \emph{filter-out} the bad runs (where the noise levels were high) and keep only those runs where the noise levels are low enough, as defined by our quality factor.
+When the noise is time-dependent, what our technique allows to do is \emph{filter-out} the bad runs (where the noise levels were high) and keep only those runs where the noise levels are low enough, as defined by our quality factor.

 Under some assumptions (stated precisely in the coming paragraphs) on the time dependence of the noise, our technique provably mitigates the errors in estimating the expectation values of observables.
-Moreover, our technique allows for mitigating the effects of a broad range of noise models (those supported by the accreditation protocol).
-Finally, our technique, unlike most techniques of QEM \cite{endo2021hybrid}, Corrects errors due to noise which is time dependent \footnote{ Note however that the work of \cite{koczor2020exponential} also considered some time dependant effects in QEM}.
+Moreover, our technique allows for mitigating the effects of a broad range of noise models (those supported by the Accreditation protocol).
+Finally, our technique, unlike most techniques of QEM \cite{endo2021hybrid}, corrects errors due to noise which is time-dependent \footnote{ Note however that the work of \cite{koczor2020exponential} also considered some time-dependent effects in QEM, see also \cite{yamamoto2021error}}.